mlsquare/stack-wise/README.md

 **The Ultimate Goal: Train a 70B parameter LLM  under 1 H200 GPU comfortably, from scratch.**

 StackWise is a **groundbreaking PyTorch framework** that revolutionizes transformer training through **layer-wise progressive training** with **bidirectional attention** and **mask-diffusion objectives**.
-Unlike traditional end-to-end training, StackWise trains each layer independently, enabling unprecedented memory efficiency and scalability.
+Unlike traditional end-to-end training, StackWise trains each layer seuentially, enabling unprecedented memory efficiency and scalability.

 ## 🎯 **The Vision: Democratizing Large Model Training**